Make your next vacation the best of both worlds — part beach vacation and part adventurous getaway. A Peruvian surf vacation is awaiting you!

 Punta Hermosa, a half hour south of Lima, is a major surfing destination in Peru.
 That's because South America's largest wave, Pico Alto, forms here.
 In May, this wave can reach up to 40 feet (12 m) in height.
 There are also smaller, less intimidating waves to surf at Punta Hermosa.

-Local surfers ride waves in front of Lima, but the water is often polluted, so we don't recommend surfing here.
+Local surfers ride waves in Lima proper, but the water is often polluted, so we don't recommend surfing here.
 The country's long coastline means that you have no shortage of Peruvian beaches to choose from.
 It's better to head north or south of Lima to breaks like Punta Rocas, Playa Grande, or La Herradura in Chorrillos.
 For even more of Peru's best surfing, check out our Peru Surfing Guide.

 Prepping for your surf getaway